nuuuwan/lk_parliament_docs/tests/data/en.md

         - Provided however, the accounts of every budgetary entity shall reflect all necessary information.

     4. Not later than one hundred and eighty days after the closure of every financial year –
-        - ( a ) each public entity covered in subparagraph (i) of paragraph ( a ) of subsection (2) of section 3 shall publish an annual performance report; and
+        a. each public entity covered in subparagraph (i) of paragraph ( a ) of subsection (2) of section 3 shall publish an annual performance report; and

-        - ( b ) each public entity covered in subparagraph (ii) and (iii) of paragraph ( a ) of subsection (2) of section 3 shall publish an annual report,
+        b. each public entity covered in subparagraph (ii) and (iii) of paragraph ( a ) of subsection (2) of section 3 shall publish an annual report,
             - that shall include inter-alia the accounts and other financial statements to fulfill the requirements specified in the relevant written laws and regulations made thereunder.

     5. The Secretary to the Treasury shall periodically issue, publish, and review the instructions, directives, processes, procedures, and systems for accounting and reporting.